CSFrequency/react-firebase-hooks/README.md

 > Official support for Hooks was added to React Native in v0.59.0.
 React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase, although some of the Flow and Typescript typings may be incorrect - we are investigating ways to improve this for React Native Firebase users.

-**This documentation is for v2 of React Firebase Hooks which is currently at the Release Candidate stage for testing.
-For v1 documentation, click [here](https://github.com/CSFrequency/react-firebase-hooks/tree/v1.2.1).**
+**This documentation is for v2 of React Firebase Hooks which involved a number of breaking changes, including switching from `Object` to `Array` returns - more details [here](https://github.com/CSFrequency/react-firebase-hooks/releases/tag/v2.0.0).
+For v1 documentation, see [here](https://github.com/CSFrequency/react-firebase-hooks/tree/v1.2.1).**

 ## Installation

 React Firebase Hooks requires **React 16.8.0 or later** and **Firebase v5.0.0 or later**.

 ```
-npm install --save react-firebase-hooks@next
+npm install --save react-firebase-hooks
 ```

 This assumes that you’re using the [npm](https://npmjs.com) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS](http://webpack.github.io/docs/commonjs.html) modules.